pypeit/PypeIt/doc/coadd2d_howto.rst

 -----------------------

 :ref:`pypeit-coadd-2dspec` is run only after a successful main reduction (i.e., :ref:`run-pypeit`).
-See :ref:`deimos_howto` for an example on how to run the main reduction for DEIMOS.
+See :ref:`deimos_howto` and :ref:`mosfire_howto` for examples on how to run the main reduction for DEIMOS and MOSFIRE.

 Coadd2d File
 ------------